jillymackay/nss/README.md

 ## What is nss for?
 This package aims to provide National Student Survey data in a tidy, documented format.

 So far we've only got the top-level results for 2017 and 2018.

-However, HEFCE, who owned the data prior to Office for Students in 2018, were very concerned that people may compile 2017 and pre-2017 data as there was a significant survey change at that point.
+The survey changed from 2016-2017 and HEFCE, who owned the data prior to Office for Students, were very concerned that people may compile 2017 and pre-2017 data as there was a significant survey change at that point.

-I'll get around to that.
+That is an issue to sort.

 ### A word on naming
 Through the gentle guidance of my good colleague ["@ianhandel"](https://github.com/ianhandel) I conceded to naming this package as the lowercase `nss`, and the top level object shares that name.
 However column headings have capitals because that's easier to read and this is a hill I am prepared to die on.